Public records in private accounts

 - Mobile and smart devices

-- Surveillance and monitoring records
+- Surveillance and monitoring public records

 - Use of ICT Services, Facilities and Devices policy (IS38).